About Public Bodies

 Information on the contact details, staffing, chief executive name and salary and levels of Scottish Government funding of public bodies is available from the National Public Bodies Directory.

 There are also a number of public bodies in Scotland that are associated with the UK government.
-To find out more about them and how to get involved click here
+For more information, click here